Metoclopramide: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Sedation or mental impairment which may affect a person's ability to drive or operate machinery.
-Avoid alcohol.
-Other side effects include restlessness, fatigue, confusion, insomnia, galactorrhea (milky nipple discharge unrelated to lactation), gynecomastia (breast enlargement in males), mental depression (may include thoughts of suicide; should only be given to people with a history of depression if benefits outweigh risks), extrapyramidal symptoms (drug-induced movement disorders; usually seen during the first 24-48 hours of treatment with usual dosages; adults aged less than 30 are more at risk), Parkinsonian-like symptoms (such as tremor and rigidity; more common within the first 6 months of treatment; may take two to three months to subside following discontinuation).
+- Sedation or mental impairment that may affect a person's ability to drive or operate machinery.
+Other side effects include restlessness, fatigue, confusion, insomnia, galactorrhea (a milky discharge from the nipples unrelated to lactation), gynecomastia (breast enlargement in males), mental depression (may include thoughts of suicide; only give to people with a history of depression if the benefits outweigh the risks).

 - Metoclopramide use has been associated with the development of tardive dyskinesia (TD) (a nerve disorder characterized by involuntary movements of the face and jaws).
 Discontinue metoclopramide if TD develops; symptoms may lessen or resolve in some patients once metoclopramide has been stopped; however, in some patients TD is irreversible and there is no known treatment.
-Risk increases with duration of treatment and cumulative dose and may be higher in the elderly, in women, and in diabetics.
-Avoid treatment with metoclopramide for longer than 12 weeks unless benefits outweigh risks.
+Risk increases with the duration of treatment and cumulative dose and may be higher in the elderly, in women, and diabetics.
+Metoclopramide should not be taken for longer than 12 weeks unless the benefits outweigh the risks.

-- Rarely, may cause Neuroleptic Malignant Syndrome; symptoms include high body temperature, muscle rigidity, and mental disturbances; discontinue immediately and seek urgent medical advice.
+- Rarely, may cause Neuroleptic Malignant Syndrome; symptoms include high body temperature, muscle rigidity, and mental disturbances.
+Discontinue metoclopramide immediately and seek urgent medical advice.

 - Some people may experience withdrawal symptoms after stopping metoclopramide, such as dizziness, nervousness, or headaches.

-- May interact with a number of other drugs including narcotic analgesics, anticholinergics, digoxin, and monoamine oxidase antidepressants.
-May affect the absorption of a number of other drugs.
+- May interact with several other drugs including narcotic analgesics, anticholinergics, digoxin, and monoamine oxidase antidepressants.
+May affect the absorption of some drugs.

 - May be taken with or without food.

-- Take exactly as idrected by your doctor.
+- Take exactly as directed by your doctor.
 Do not increase or decrease the dosage without his or her advice.

 - Metoclopramide should only be taken by adults and preferably for less than 12 weeks duration.